 Dagmara Urbanowicz and Anna Marie Batelaan are co-founders of Mud & Lotus Wellness.
 Both are long term Mindfulness Practitioners, each holding a personal practice for 14 years, who have found Mindfulness and Compassion to be transformative to their personal and professional well-being and resilience.
 They have translated their passion for the practice into Teaching.

 Dagmara and Anna Marie both completed their Level A and Level B Mindfulness Certification Training through the Applied Mindfulness Meditation Continuing Education Program at The University of Toronto.
 Dagmara went on to study Transformative Mindfulness Methods, Level 1 & 2 certificate, and completed facilitator training in Acceptance and Commitment Therapy (ACT) while Anna Marie completed Level C training in Core Mindfulness-Based Cognitive Therapy (MBCT) Facilitation.
-Both have trained in Mindful Self Compassion (MSC) at The Centre for Mindfulness Studies and are MSC Trained Teachers.
+Both have completed Compassion Cultivation Training, Mindful Self Compassion (MSC) training at The Centre for Mindfulness Studies and are MSC Trained Teachers.
 They have attended Mindfulness and Compassion workshops with Dr Dan Siegal, Dr Kristin Neff, Dr. Shauna Shapiro and Dr Rick Hanson.
 Dagmara and Anna Marie are regular attendees and presenters at A Mindful Society Conference.
 They are the recipients of the 2018 Excellence in Interprofessional Education Award through the Holland Bloorview Teaching and Learning Institute for their work in bringing Mindfulness and Compassion based practices to U of T healthcare students.
 For the past 3 years they have facilitated the Mindful Self-Compassion Program to Holland Bloorview staff as part of the Employee Mental Health Strategy.
 Both Anna Marie and Dagmara are instructors of the foundation level courses in the Applied Mindfulness Meditation Program at the School of Continuing Education at the University of Toronto.
 They are also members of the advisory committee for the Applied Mindfulness Meditation Program at University of Toronto.

 Dagmara and Anna Marie, each have a Master’s degree in Social Work with extensive experience in healthcare and working with vulnerable populations.
 Both are registered members in good standing with the Ontario College for Social Workers and Social Service Workers and members of the Ontario Association of Social Workers.
 Both have Adjunct Lecturer Status at the University of Toronto Factor-Intwentish Faculty of Social Work.